 Till today this breed is trendy in America and continues to become popular around the world.

 History and Origin of the Pomeranian mixed with Husky

-This dog is a very modern breed and is mostly found in America and Europe However, the history of the original two breeds comes a long way.
+This dog is a very modern breed mostly found in America and Europe However, the history of the original two breeds comes a long way.

 The Pomeranian is a breed that is very small and weighs about 5 to 7 pounds.
 They originate from Germany and are named after the Pomeranian province in Germany, where they were first recognized in 1888 by AKC.

-The breed was known for being a very excellent watchdog because of their activeness and interest in everything happening around them.
+The breed was a very excellent watchdog because of their activeness and interest in everything happening around them.

-When they sense or see something suspicious happening around them, they bark a lot to let the owner of the house know.
+When they sense or see something suspicious happening around them, they bark a lot to let the house owner know.

 They are very good with children and also make an excellent friend to dog lovers.